ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/instax-mini-9-camera-giveaway.markdown

   \ including 10 shots to one lucky NME AAA member to win.</p>\n<p>Whether you’re\
   \ a pouter or a tongue sticker-outer the mini 9 has the answer to taking the perfect\
   \ selfie!
 Click below for a chance to win.</p>\n"
-hero-header: "Win a Instax Mini 9 Camera!"
+hero-header: "Win an Instax Mini 9 Camera!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-5e425625-2aaf-410e-8736-9ac638177341.jpg"
 logo-left-href: "aaa.nme.com"